vyshalip26/AI_Resume_Analyzer/README.md

 # AI_Resume_Analyzer
-Streamlit app to analyze resumes using OpenRouter AI – built for HackaTime Summer of Making 🚀<br><br>
+Streamlit app to analyze resumes using OpenRouter AI built for HackaTime Summer of Making 🚀<br><br>

 # ***✨ Features***<br>
 1) You can Upload your resume in PDF or TXT format<br>

-2) (Optionally) specify your target job role<br>
+2) Optionally specify your target job role<br>

 3) Uses OpenRouter AI to analyze:<br>
 - Content clarity & structure<br>